-When the power is turned on, the camera will start with the LCD monitor display status just before the power was last turned off.
-Therefore, if you turn off the camera when the LCD monitor is off or when camera settings (p.362) are displayed, nothing will be displayed when you turn on the camera again.
+If you press the <DISP.> button and turn off the camera while the LCD monitor is off, the shooting settings will not be displayed when you turn on the camera again.
 This helps to save battery power.
-The menu operations and image playback will be available as usual.
+The menu screens and image playback will still function when used.